sarahbaker/www.bakertunes.com/about/index.md

 - *[Celebrate!](https://www.tes.com/teaching-resources/shop/sarahbaker73)*
 	- I established my account on Tes.com this year with a song written specifically for the Queen's diamond jubilee celebrations.
 Since then I have added over 50 resources for use by the teaching community.

+#### 2011

+- *Early Years Music* project with World's End Nursery school, Quinton.
+	- A workshop-style music course for Foundation stage pupils, jointly developed and delivered with Musicshakers.

 ## Biography